onogrindzmanoa/onogrindzmanoa.github.io/index.md

 ## Milestone 3: Final Product

-This milestone started on November 27, 2018 and will end on December 6, 2018.
+This milestone started on November 27, 2018 and ended on December 6, 2018.

-The goal of Milestone 3 is to finalize the app by finishing the implementation of functionality for users and vendors.
+The goal of Milestone 3 was to finalize the app by finishing the implementation of functionality for users and vendors and adding mockups of future functionality.

 [See Milestone 3 on GitHub](https://github.com/onogrindzmanoa/onogrindzmanoa/projects/3)